-Good afternoon, ladies and gentlemen, it is my pleasure to address the distinguished audience at the Daiwa Investment Conference.
-My title today is Japan's economic outlook I was also told by the organizer to say something interesting about monetary policy.
-I will try to do so, although I am not sure how successful I can be, because good monetary policies are traditionally meant to be boring.
+Good afternoon, ladies and gentlemen, it is my pleasure speaking at the Columbia.
+My title today is "Puzzle of Japan's Low-for-Long.
+I was also told by Professor Taka Ito to speak something interesting about monetary policy, perhaps because I am a former Deputy Governor of the Bank of Japan.
+I will try to do so, although I am not sure if it is going to be interesting, because good monetary policies are traditionally meant to be boring.
 So if you find my remarks on the monetary policy boring, it means the policy is good.
 If not, what can I say?
 I will leave some time after the presentation so that I can answer any questions you might have.